-Although fitting vertical modes is a well known procedure, its application to moored hydrographic data is not straight-forward and we present a technique to do so.
-Our method gives robust results with small residuals and with small and unbiased errors.
+Although fitting vertical modes is a well known procedure, its application to moored hydrographic data is not straightforward and we present a technique to do so.
+Our method is designed to extract signals that span the water column in a uniform manner for all mooring deployments, and yields robust results with small residuals.

-- 5 By comparing the observations, the modal decompositions, and sea surface height across the Atlantic at 26° N, we find that: - subsurface fluctuations in the center of the basin are large, are well described by a first baroclinic mode, have long periods, and are accurately described by SSH; - at the boundaries, subsurface signals are weak, are less well described by the first baroclinic mode, have large variance at relatively short periods, and are poorly described by SSH; - comparison of the annual cycle of density at EBH to vertical modes shows that the vertical structure requires a linear combination of many baroclinic modes This is supported by the decomposition at EBH with the two lowest modes not being as successful as at other stations in recovering geopotential anomaly or transport signals.
+By comparing the observations, the modal decompositions, and sea surface height across the Atlantic at 26° N, we find that:

+- subsurface fluctuations in the center of the basin are large, are well described by a first baroclinic mode, have long periods, and are accurately described by SSH. - at the boundaries, subsurface signals are weak, are less well described by the first baroclinic mode, have large variance at short periods, and are poorly described by SSH.
+These changes occur within one Rossby radius (45 km) of the western boundary, and along the slope of the eastern boundary.

+- comparison of the annual cycle of density at EBH to vertical modes shows that the vertical structure requires a linear combination of many baroclinic modes.
+This is supported by the decomposition at EBH, with the two lowest modes not being as successful as at other stations in recovering geopotential anomaly or transport signals.

-Although these findings are a clear explanation for why mid-ocean waves or eddies do not strongly influence the methodology of using end-point density profiles to obtain basin-wide geostrophic transport, it emphasizes that wave-boundary interactions will be important in interpreting the influence of waves on near boundary density profiles.
+These findings are a clear explanation for why mid-ocean waves or eddies do not strongly influence the methodology of using end-point density profiles to obtain basin-wide geostrophic transport at 26° N: not only do BC1 amplitudes decrease at the boundaries, but they also represent less of the total variance.
+Because the boundaries clearly enable other motions than the eddies or waves seen in the interior, wave-boundary interactions will be essential for interpreting geostrophic transports calculated by the Rapid/MOCHA array.